DylanYu/tail/README.md

 The number for -n option could be *positive* like

 	java -jar tail.jar -n +10 -f testFile

-You will get date from line 10 of the file and continue to monitor changes.
+You will get data from line 10 of the file and continue to monitor changes.

 ## Run as an Eclipse project

 Import (or copy) all the source code into an Eclipse project and run from Cmd.java, before configuring the *Program arguments* in Run Configuration like "-n 10 -f testFile".
-Make sure you have a file named "testFile" located in you project folder.
+Make sure you have a "testFile" located in you project folder.

 # Design consideration